 If you have all your own hiking gear including sleeping bag, then you’re good to go.
 Otherwise expect to add an additional $15~ per day for sleeping bag hire.

-If you’re doing the guided tour then everything is included, such as food, a chef, blankets and even wine.
+If you’re doing the guided tour of the Three Capes Track then everything is included, such as food, a chef, blankets and even wine.

 Can You Do the Three Capes Track for Free?